The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Use the most current food available.
 Any grade Tincture of Strength will grant the maximum benefit in UCoB.

 If you wish to further optimize your gear, a non-exhaustive list of best-in-slot configurations using Resistance Weapons will be listed below.
-You can find a complete list in the dedicated best-in-slot guide for DRK, or use the Tank DPS Calculator to determine your own.
+You can find a complete list in the dedicated [best-in-slot guide for DRK](https://guides.xivresources.com/jobs/tanks/dark-knight/best-in-slot/), or use the Tank DPS Calculator to determine your own.

 ## Defensive Cooldown Usage

 Ultimate progression is a team effort.
 Unlike savage, incoming damage is so high that GCD healing is not always avoidable.
-Because of this, how well you perform your job of mitigating for yourself, your cotank, and your group will directly affect the performance of your healers.
-The Blackest Night (TBN) in particular is an incredibly strong tool, and smart usage will make a world of difference to your healers.
+Because of this, how well you perform your job of mitigating for yourself, your co-tank, and your group will directly affect the performance of your healers.
+The Blackest Night (TBN) in particular is an incredibly strong tool, and smart usage will make a world of difference for your healers.
 Each phase will include notes on particularly heavy periods of damage on specific party members where TBN will likely be the most useful, but it's ultimately up to your group's healers to communicate where their resources are strained.
-Remember, it's a win for your party if you can make room for an extra Stone or Malefic at the cost of shifting an Edge or Flood out of buffs.
+Remember, it's a win for your party if you can make room for an extra Stone, Broil or Malefic at the cost of shifting an Edge or Flood out of buffs.

 ## Offensive Cooldown Usage

-Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
+Optimizing your damage on Dark Knight revolves heavily around shifting potency into raid buffs, and Ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
 Generally speaking, you will want to pool resources for the start of each phase, with additional burst windows according to the length of the specific section and your party's progress against enrage.

 Note that it is impossible to provide a full map of each burst window because killtimes can vary wildly and your party will need to decide how to approach each phase.
 The following sections will provide guidelines on the more common options, but practicing and consulting with your group is the only way to know for sure.

 ## Phase-by-Phase Optimization

-### Phase 1: Twintania
+### Phase One: Twintania

 Use your preferred level 80 opener, with a few minor adjustments.
 First is the obvious omission of Living Shadow.
 Second is an early use of a defensive cooldown to cover the first Death Sentence if you are pulling.
 Third is a killtime-dependent shifting of Delirium; with fast pushes, your fourth use is likely to get cut off by Nael's divebombs.
 It is worth pushing Delirium earlier in your opener to address this.